Immune Dysregulation and Neuroinflammation in Lyme Disease

 Is immune dysregulation the same as autoimmune disease?

-Can immune dysregulation improve over time?
+Can immune dysregulation improve?

-Why are tests often normal if immune dysregulation is present?
+Why are tests often normal?

-Does immune dysregulation mean the infection is still active?
+Does this mean infection is still active?

 Not necessarily.
-Immune dysregulation can persist after infection has been treated and does not prove ongoing infection.
+Dysregulation can persist after infection.